|

 Regional Insights

 The North region of India is poised to dominate the national animal vaccine market, a leadership position attributed to its significant concentration of livestock and poultry farms.
-States in this region have a deep-rooted history in agriculture, supporting a thriving industry where animal health is paramount.
+States in this region have a deep-rooted agricultural history, supporting a thriving industry where animal health is paramount.
 The high density of animal populations creates a substantial and consistent demand for vaccines to prevent and control disease outbreaks.
 This established agricultural infrastructure makes North India a critical hub for vaccine consumption and market growth.

 A growing awareness among farmers and animal health professionals regarding the importance of vaccination further solidifies North India's market lead.
 Farmers increasingly view vaccines not as a cost but as a crucial investment for protecting animal health, boosting productivity, and ensuring farm profitability.
 This change is driven by educational initiatives and active promotion by veterinarians who emphasize the economic benefits of preventive healthcare, leading to higher adoption rates for vaccination protocols across the region.